9 Regression Assumptions and Diagnostics

 TODO average hat matrix diagonal value given on 302 of SeberLee?

-Theorem 9.1 The Cook’s distance can be written as \[ D_i = \frac{(\hat \beta^{(i)} - \hat \beta)\T \X\T \X(\hat \beta^{(i)} - \hat \beta)}{p S^2}, \] where \(S^2\) is the variance estimate from Theorem 5.2 and \(\hat \beta^{(i)}\) is the least-squares fit when observation \(i\) is excluded.
-This can be seen as the Mahalanobis distance between \(\hat \beta^{(i)}\) and \(\hat \beta\) (Definition 3.6), which rescales the distance according to the covariance of \(\hat \beta\).
+Definition 9.3 (Cook’s distance) The Cook’s distance for observation \(i\) is \[ D_i = \frac{(\hat \beta^{(i)} - \hat \beta)\T \X\T \X(\hat \beta^{(i)} - \hat \beta)}{p S^2}, \] where \(S^2\) is the variance estimate from Theorem 5.2 and \(\hat \beta^{(i)}\) is the least-squares fit when observation \(i\) is excluded.
+This can be seen as the Mahalanobis distance between \(\hat \beta^{(i)}\) and \(\hat \beta\) (Definition 3.11), which rescales the distance according to the covariance of \(\hat \beta\), scaled to be comparable across datasets.

 Proof.
 See Seber and Lee (2003), theorem 10.1 and page 309.